 Wat Phra Phai Luang

 This is the other significant temple of the northern zone of the park, which is on our list of 10 things to do in Sukhothai.
 It is one of the oldest temples in all of Sukhothai.
-The Wat Phra Phai Luang actually predates the era of the Sukhothai Kingdom and is a late 12th century to early 13th century structure.
+The Wat Phra Phai Luang actually predates the era of the Sukhothai Kingdom and is a late 12th century to the early 13th-century structure.

 The temple was originally built as a Hindu temple.
-It used to be the centre of rituals, and was the biggest temple in the city limits.
-After Buddhist patrons took over however, it forewent its ritualistic purpose.
+It used to be the center of rituals and was the biggest temple in the city limits.
+After Buddhist patrons took over, however, it forewent its ritualistic purpose.